nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 # Sommario

 <!-- We analyzed 1,495 publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is moving around the world and spreading locally.
 In this week's updates, we report:-->
-Abbiamo analizzato 1495 genomi di COVID-19 condivisi publicamente.
+Abbiamo analizzato 1495 genomi del virus SARS-Cov-2 condivisi publicamente.
 Confrontando questi genomi virali tra loro, possiamo ricostruire come il COVID-19 si sta spostando nel mondo.
 Nell'aggiornamento di questa settimana, riportiamo:

 <!-- **Europe** -->
 **Europa**